 This regional component of the plan must describe the regional service strategies, including use of cooperative service delivery strategies and the connection of job seekers with employers.
+As part of the 2022 modification, regions are required to provide updated information and analysis noting any significant impacts of the COVID-19 National Health Emergency and what steps will be taken to address the challenges and opportunities that are associated with the regional service integration strategies.

 - A. Provide an analysis of workforce development activities, including education and training, in the region.
 This analysis must include the strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers (§ 679.560(a)(4)).
-Plans must respond to the following: - 1.
-Analyze the strengths and weaknesses of workforce development activities in the region. - 2.
+The 2022 modification must update the following sections of your plan where applicable to address the impact of the COVID-19 National Health Emergency and any plans for mitigating the pandemic implications over the next two: - 1.
+Analyze the strengths and weaknesses of workforce development activities in the region - 2.
 Analyze the capacity of the regional partners to provide workforce development activities to address the education and skill needs of the workforce including individuals with barriers to employment. - 3.
 Analyze the capacity of the regional partners to provide activities to address the needs of employers. - 4.
 How well do existing training programs in the region and local areas prepare job seekers to enter and retain employment with regional businesses? - 5.
 Summarize the commitments of each program partner to implement the selected strategies described in the "Action Plan for Improving Service Integration in the Region." - B. Describe how transportation and other supportive services are coordinated within the region (§ 679.510(a)(1)(vi)).
-Plans must respond to the following questions: - 1.
+The 2022 modification must update the following sections of your plan where applicable to address the impact of the COVID-19 National Health Emergency and any plans for mitigating the pandemic implications over the next two: - 1.
 What regional organizations currently provide or could provide supportive services? - 2.
 What policies and procedures will be established to promote coordination of supportive services delivery? - C. Describe the coordination of services with regional economic development services and WIOA service providers (§ 679.510(a)(1)(vii)).
-Plans must answer the following questions: - 1.
+The 2022 modification must address the impact of the COVID-19 National Health Emergency and any plans for mitigation over the next two years when respond to the following required sections: - 1.
 What economic development organizations, WIOA service providers or businesses are actively engaged in regional planning? - 2.
-What economic development organizations, WIOA service providers or businesses were invited to participate but declined? - D. Describe the coordination of administrative cost arrangements, including the pooling of funds for administrative costs, as appropriate (\S 679.510(a)(1)(v)).
+What economic development organizations, WIOA service providers or businesses were invited to participate but declined?